Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Michael/Flickr

 Launched by General Foods in 1957, Tang got its big break when NASA sent it into orbit with John Glenn in 1962.
 That space-age glow made it the coolest drink on Earth for a hot second.
 Parents loved it because it had “vitamin C,” and kids liked it because it turned the water a radioactive shade of orange.
-But the charm faded, and by the ’90s, Tang became a punchline.
-It still exists, mostly abroad, but it’s long been booted from American breakfast tables in favor of green juices and overpriced smoothies.
+However, the charm faded, and by the 1990s, Tang had become a punchline.

 Watergate Salad